Sage Therapeutics (NASDAQ:SAGE) Earns Hold Rating from Canaccord Genuity Group

-A number of other brokerages have also recently weighed in on SAGE.
-Scotiabank assumed coverage on Sage Therapeutics in a research report on Thursday, July 27th.
-They issued an “outperform” rating for the company.
-HC Wainwright reissued a “neutral” rating and set a $50.00 price objective on shares of Sage Therapeutics in a research note on Monday.
-Barclays reduced their target price on Sage Therapeutics from $311.00 to $294.00 in a research note on Monday.
-VNET Group restated a “maintains” rating on shares of Sage Therapeutics in a research report on Wednesday, May 3rd.
-Finally, StockNews.com upgraded Sage Therapeutics from a “sell” rating to a “hold” rating in a research report on Friday.
-Fifteen research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus target price of $54.94.
+Several other research analysts have also commented on the company.
+Stifel Nicolaus lowered Sage Therapeutics from a buy rating to a hold rating and cut their price target for the stock from $60.00 to $22.00 in a research report on Monday.
+Morgan Stanley reiterated an equal weight rating and issued a $49.00 price target on shares of Sage Therapeutics in a research report on Thursday, August 3rd.
+StockNews.com upgraded shares of Sage Therapeutics from a sell rating to a hold rating in a research note on Friday.
+Scotiabank assumed coverage on Sage Therapeutics in a research note on Thursday, July 27th.
+They set an outperform rating for the company.
+Finally, Oppenheimer lowered shares of Sage Therapeutics from an outperform rating to a market perform rating in a research report on Monday.
+Fifteen analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+According to data from MarketBeat, the company has an average rating of Hold and a consensus target price of $54.94.

 Sage Therapeutics Company Profile